SEIRFX-621/recursion-examples/README.md

 Using recursion, write a function that will simply calculate the factorial value of a number provided to it as it's initial parameter.
 This function should only accept non-negative integers and it should output the factorial value of the initial value.

 In maths, the factorial of a number is the product of all smaller integers to that number.
-In mathimatical notation, a factorial is denoted with an '!' so the factorial of 7 would be written as such, '!7'.
+In mathematical notation, a factorial is denoted with an '!' so the factorial of 7 would be written as such, '!7'.

 ex:
 !7 = 7 * 6 * 5 * 4 * 3 * 2 * 1 = 5040